swiftlang/swift-evolution/proposals/0282-atomics.md

 }
 ```

-While `create`/`destroy` are convenient, the ability to manually control the storage location is critical for usecases where a separate allocation for every atomic value would be wasteful.
-(For example, these usecases can use `ManagedBuffer` APIs to create atomic storage directly within a class instance.)
+While `create`/`destroy` are convenient, the ability to manually control the storage location is critical for use cases where a separate allocation for every atomic value would be wasteful.
+(For example, these use cases can use `ManagedBuffer` APIs to create atomic storage directly within a class instance.)

 Now that we know how to create and destroy atomic values, it's time to introduce some actual atomic operations.